NickHugi/PyKotor/wiki/KEY-File-Format.md

 | ResRef      | char[16] | 0      | 16   | Resource filename (null-padded, max 16 chars)                   |
 | Resource Type | uint16 | 16   | 2    | Resource type identifier                                         |
 | Resource ID | uint32   | 18     | 4    | Encoded resource location (see [Resource ID Encoding](#resource-id-encoding)) |

+**Critical Structure Packing Note:**

+The key entry structure must use **byte or word alignment** (1-byte or 2-byte packing).
+If the structure is packed with 4-byte or 8-byte alignment, the `uint32` at offset 0x0012 (18) will be incorrectly placed at offset 0x0014 (20), causing incorrect resource ID decoding.

+On non-Intel platforms, this alignment requirement may cause alignment faults unless the compiler provides an "unaligned" type or special care is taken when accessing the `uint32` field.
+The structure should be explicitly packed to ensure the `uint32` starts at offset 18 rather than being aligned to a 4-byte boundary.

 **Reference**: [`vendor/reone/src/libs/resource/format/keyreader.cpp:72-100`](https://github.com/th3w1zard1/reone/blob/master/src/libs/resource/format/keyreader.cpp#L72-L100)